Victoza: 7 things you should know

 - Victoza needs to be given by injection under the skin (subcutaneous).
 However, self-administration is easy to learn for most people.

-- The dosage of Victoza needs to be increased slowly over a couple of weeks, starting with 0.6 mg/day and increasing at weekly intervals by 0.6mg to reach 1.2mg or 1.8mg if necessary and tolerated.
+- The dosage of Victoza needs to be increased slowly over a couple of weeks, starting with 0.6 mg/day and increased at weekly intervals by 0.6mg to reach 1.2mg or 1.8mg if necessary and tolerated.
 Victoza is only effective at dosages greater than or equal to 1.2mg.

 - Victoza does not take the place of insulin and is not effective in people with type 1 diabetes or for the treatment of diabetic ketoacidosis.
 Victoza may increase the risk of developing diabetic ketoacidosis.